Stephen Curry

-Early life

-Curry is the son of Sonya and Dell Curry.
-He was born in Akron, Ohio at Summa Akron City Hospital, while his father was a member of the Cleveland Cavaliers.
+Early life, family and education

+Curry was born on March 14, 1988, at the Akron General Medical Center in Akron, Ohio, to Sonya (née Adams) and professional basketball player Dell Curry.
 He grew up in Charlotte, North Carolina, where his father spent most of his NBA career with the Charlotte Hornets.
-Dell often took Curry and his younger brother Seth to his games, where they would shoot with the Hornets during warm-ups.
-The family briefly moved to Toronto, where Dell finished out his career as a member of the Raptors.
+He played with his younger brother Seth on their backyard basketball court in Charlotte.
+The family briefly moved to Toronto, where Dell finished out his career as a member of the Toronto Raptors.
 During this time, Curry played for the Queensway Christian College boys' basketball team, leading them to an undefeated season.
 He was also a member of Toronto 5–0, a club team that plays across Ontario, pitting him against fellow future NBA players Cory Joseph and Kelly Olynyk.
 Curry led the team to a 33–4 record, en route to winning the provincial championship.

 After Dell's retirement, the family moved back to Charlotte and Curry enrolled at Charlotte Christian School, where he was named all-conference and all-state, and led his team to three conference titles and three state playoff appearances.
 Because of his father's storied career at Virginia Tech, Curry wanted to play college basketball for the Hokies, but was only offered a walk-on spot due in part to his slender 160-pound frame.
 He ultimately chose to attend Davidson College, who had aggressively recruited him from the tenth grade.

 College career

 Freshman season

 Before Curry even played in his first game for the Wildcats, head coach Bob McKillop praised him at a Davidson alumni event, saying: "Wait 'til you see Steph Curry.
 He is something special."
+In his second collegiate game, he recorded a season-high 32 points and nine rebounds against Michigan.
+He had 30 points and a season-high 11 rebounds against Chattanooga on December 18, 2006, for his first career double-double.
+On February 6, 2007, also against Chattanooga, Curry broke the school's 500-point freshman record.
+He went on to finish with 730 points.
+He also broke Davidson's single-season record for three-pointers held by Brendan Winters (2004–05).
+He led the Southern Conference in scoring at 21.5 points per game, ranking him ninth nationally and second nationally among freshman behind only Kevin Durant of Texas.

-In his first collegiate game, against Eastern Michigan, Curry finished with 15 points but committed 13 turnovers.
-In the next game, against Michigan, he scored 32 points, dished out four assists, and grabbed nine rebounds.
-Curry finished the season leading the Southern Conference in scoring with 21.5 points per game.
-He was second in the nation among freshmen in scoring, behind only Kevin Durant of Texas.
-Curry's scoring helped the Wildcats to a 29–5 overall record and a Southern Conference regular-season title.
-On March 2, 2007, in the Southern Conference tournament semi-finals against Furman, Curry made his 113th three-point field goal of the year, breaking Keydren Clark's NCAA freshman season record for three-pointers.
+The Wildcats finished with a 29–5 record and a Southern Conference regular-season title.
+On March 2, in the Southern Conference tournament semi-finals against Furman, Curry made his 113th three-point field goal of the year, breaking Keydren Clark's NCAA freshman season record for three-pointers.
+On March 15, he scored a game-high 30 points in a first-round NCAA tournament loss to Maryland.